apache/rocketmq/README.md

 RocketMQ with better code

 ### branch agreements
-* wolf          the main branch
+* wolf:          the main branch
-* develop       use to create pr for community branch, please create branch with prefix pr_*****, and after the pr accepted by the community then merge the pr_ branch to develop branch
+* develop:       use to create pr for community branch, please create branch with prefix pr_*****, and after the pr accepted by the community then merge the pr_ branch to develop branch

 ## Apache RocketMQ